Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 -  B: ``3EmnjMy8AY5zoebNaA3HuVx1UShdW8vh9n1YjJztmSc2jN4K3V``

-If the accounts have both been imported under these names, the command to transfer 25 GTU is:
+If the accounts have both been imported under these names, the command to transfer 25 CCD is:

 .. code-block:: console